formkit/docs-content/_install/pro.md

 ### Adding icons

-by default the icons required by the `genesis` theme will be loaded from CDN when requested.
+By default the icons required by the `genesis` theme will be loaded from CDN when requested.
 If you prefer to include the icons directly in your bundle for increased perfomance, to avoid any pop-in, or to alleviate possible SSR issues then import the `genesisIcons` set from `@formkit/icons` and spread them into the `icons` property of your FormKit config.

 ```sh
 npm install @formkit/icons